Decred-Next/dcrnstakepool/README.md

 ## Test Harness

 A test harness is provided in `./harness.sh`.
-The test harness uses tmux to start a dcrd node, multiple dcrwallet and stakepoold instances, and finally a dcrstakepool instance.
+The test harness uses tmux to start a dcrnd node, multiple dcrnwallet and stakepoold instances, and finally a dcrnstakepool instance.
 It uses hard-coded wallet seeds and pubkeys, and as a result it is only suitable for use on testnet.
 Further documentation can be found in `./harness.sh`.